Gorynych1337/Gorynych1337/README.md

 ### Hi there 👋

 My name is Egor.
-I'm studying at SPBSTU, Saint-Petersburg, Russia.
+I'm looking for a job, live in Saint-Petersburg, Russia.

-Unity developer (C#).
+UE5 developer (Blueprints + C++).

 ### Pet-projects
 [Travel5er](https://github.com/Gorynych1337/Travel5er) — program for playing in the D&D 5e.